alanzam/Design-Patterns-JS/README.md

 - **Adapter:** allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
 - **Decorator:** dynamically adds/overrides behaviour in an existing method of an object.
 - **Flyweight:** reduces the cost of creating and manipulating a large number of similar objects.
+- **Facade:** provides a simplified interface to a large body of code.
 - **Proxy:** provides a placeholder for another object to control access, reduce cost, and reduce complexity.

 ### Behavioral Patterns